reuters-graphics/docs_graphics-kit/pages/for_developers/sample-project.md

 }
 ```

-Now, for the header graphic, we'll have to edit the `Page.svelte` (what we've been editing till now!) file in the place where it adds our headline:
+Now, for the header graphic, we'll have to edit the `App.svelte` (what we've been editing till now!) file in the place where it adds our headline:

 ```svelte
 <Headline section="{content.Kicker}" hed="{content.Hed}" dek="{content.Dek}">...